How to Get an EIN: Everything You Need to Know

 Taxpayers can fax a completed Form SS-4 (PDF) application to their state's fax number.
 If the taxpayer’s fax number is supplied, a fax might be dispatched again with the EIN within 4 business days.
 However, utilizing this technique is not 100% foolproof, as there isn't a confirmation that your fax was efficiently delivered or that the right terminal has received it on the opposite end.

 If you need help with obtaining an EIN, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.